Q: What do you do in a student loan consultation?

 Q: How do I know Student Loan Planner is legitimate?

 A: Unfortunately that’s a fair question to ask because they are a lot of student loan scams out there.
 The first way to know is that my fee is a fraction of the $1,500 or more that some of the “student debt relief” companies charge.
 The second way to know is that I actually do detailed financial modeling.
 The scam companies only do one thing for the most part, and that’s send in the forms to do loan consolidation.
 As a general rule, if a company’s website says that they’re a ‘document preparation service,’ then they’re probably a student loan scam.

 Another way to vet me is to check out what my past clients have said about my service.
 Check my Facebook page and see the reviews that show the lengths I go to so clients know all their options and that they save as much money as possible.

-Q: Why use Student Loan Planner when I could just use my financial aid office or my loan servicer?
+Q: Why use a you when I could just ask my financial aid office or loan servicer for help?

 A: In a perfect world, you shouldn’t need to use my service.
 However, in practice, many financial aid officers are far more concerned with getting you loans to pay the college’s tuition bill than worrying about how students will pay it back in the future.
 Many will just tell you to sign up for IBR or PAYE and push you out the door.

 The loan servicers are even worse.
 The average call center rep is only useful if you know exactly what questions to ask them, and even then they frequently give inaccurate information.

 When you hire me for a flat fee consult, I work for you and have a huge incentive to save you as much money as I can on your student loans.